wizzdom/DCU-loop-Moodle-Wrapper/README.md

 # How to uninstall the app?
 The app won't show up on your home screen.
 This is intended, as there is no need for a home screen icon.
-You can uninstall the app anyway by goning to your System Settings -> Apps -> search for "TU Darmstadt Moodle Wrapper".
+To uninstall the app, open your System Settings -> Apps -> search for "TU Darmstadt Moodle Wrapper".

 # License
 Moodle and the Moodle logo are trademarks of Moodle Pty Ltd.